Board Gaming

 Girl z is 8 and Boy Z is 10 - I tend to play games with him more often because he instinctively picks up and understands more complex games.

-Except, she stills needs my attention.
+Except, she still needs my attention.

 And I need to get better at recognizing it.